Name: Fraternal Barrow Memorial Complex

 Fraternal Barrow, Brotherly Mound or Hillock of Fraternity?

 The name of the Plovdiv monument, in Bulgarian, is ‘Bratska Mogila’ (‘Братска Mогила’).
-However, different English-language sources have offered alternative translations.
+However, various English-language sources have offered different translations.
 Some refer to the structure as the ‘Brotherly Mound.’
 Others, as the ‘Hillock of Fraternity.’
 This page is suggesting a third translation: ’Fraternal Barrow.’

 ‘Bratska,’ in Bulgarian, means of or relating to ‘Brothers.’